Robert Napuʻuako Boyd: Return to Hawaii and the Wilcox rebellion

 Back in Hawaii, the Bayonet Constitution of 1887 was imposed on King Kalākaua by the Reform Party (led by many descendants of American missionaries) with the help of the Honolulu Rifles.
-Funds for the study abroad program were discontinued by the legislature in 1887 and 1890 and most of the remaining students were asked to return to Hawaii.
+Funds for the study abroad program were discontinued by the legislature in 1887 and 1890 and most of these remaining students were asked to return to Hawaii.
 Boyd and Wilcox were recalled by the Reform cabinet headed by Lorrin A. Thurston, who believed that "the government had spent enough money on the education of these young men."
 Boyd and Wilcox returned to a political atmosphere unfavorable to the king and his Hawaiian protège.
 No jobs were available to fit their years of military training.

 Frustrated with these difficulties, Boyd joined Wilcox in his 1889 rebellion to overturn the Bayonet Constitution and restore the 1864 Constitution and the political power of the monarchy.
 Both men helped recruit participants in the rebellion.
 Boyd allegedly fired the first shot of the rebellion, on July 30, 1889.
 They took the grounds of ʻIolani Palace.
 However, the king was absent from the palace and feared the rebellion was an attempt to depose him in favor of his sister.
 The rebellion failed and a number of the rebels were arrested by the governmental forces.
 Boyd was shot during the fighting, receiving a scalp wound on the right side of his head, as well as being wounded in the thighs.
 He was not put on trial.
 Instead, George Markham and Boyd turned evidence against their fellow rebels and served as the primary witnesses for the prosecution.
 Wilcox, the leader of the rebellion, was arrested and tried for treason and conspiracy, but acquitted by a sympathetic Hawaiian jury.